IBM/Hybrid-Cloud-Applications-and-Services/README.md

 4. You want to publish this API product, not just stage it, so leave the stageOnly parameter as false.
 The X-APIM-Authorization parameter represents the credentials that Liberty uses to log into API Connect.
 The description on the right side provides details on the accepted format.
 The following example uses: apimanager/arthurdm@ca.ibm.com:myPassword.

 	![mypassword](images/mypassword.png)

+5. For Scenario Two, we can click the sample JSON file on your right and publish your APIs.

-5. Since we are running our APIs on our local machine, we do not want to use the sample JSON file because that will set the APIs target URL to our local machine.
-Instead, we want to change the `<cloud host:port>` part in **target-url** (line 38) from the following JSON file (you can also get it from the **discovery-post.json** file) to your cloud host : port (e.g. `"https://cap-sg-prd-1.integration.ibmcloud.com:16218$(request.path)"`).
+	For Scenario One, since we are running our APIs on our local machine, we do not want to use the sample JSON file because that will set the APIs target URL to our local machine.
+Instead, we want to change the `<cloud host:port>` part in **target-url** (line 38) from the following JSON file (you can also get it from the **discovery-post.json** file) to your cloud host:port (e.g. `"https://cap-sg-prd-1.integration.ibmcloud.com:16218$(request.path)"`).
 Then copy and paste it into the body input box.
 	```JSON
 	{
 	  "product": "1.0.0",